-Once mosquitoes start buzzing and biting, and your guests start itching, it’s over!
-Luckily, there is a way to naturally repel annoying bugs like mosquitoes with a few different plant varieties.
-We have a list of the top four plants that will repel pests for you, so you can fire up the grill and keep your party going without any bugs.
+Once mosquitoes start biting (and your guests start scratching), it’s over!
+Luckily, there are several ways to naturally repel annoying bugs like mosquitoes with a few different plant varieties.
+We have a list of the top 6 plants that will repel pests for you, so you can fire up the grill and keep your party going bug free.

 1. Lemon Grass

 Lemon Grass is an attractive shrub that’s easy to grow in containers or in the ground.
 Distinct for its long blades that grow upwards, this plant is perfect for a contemporary style—and it keeps those buzzy nuisances out.
 Experts recommend the mosquito-repellent Lemon Grass for growing zones 9 through 11.
 However, if you live in a colder zone, simply place it in a pot and bring it indoors in the winter.

 This grass has a natural citrus scent that repels mosquitoes while filling yards with a lovely aroma.
 Place a few around your patio, line your walkway with them, or place them on your deck.
 Your guests will be amazed that they aren’t getting oodles of mosquito bites—no sticky bug spray required!